perodriguezl/simple-sales-taxes/README.md

 ## Notes
 - This plugin provides estimated ZIP-based rates.
-- For WordPress.org submission, keep `Tested up to` aligned with the actual WordPress version you test.
+- Keep “Tested up to” aligned with the actual WordPress version you validate.